mt-sre/mt-sre.github.io/content/en/docs/creating-addons/managed-tenants-repository.md

 ### addon imagesets

 Our tooling now supports creating imagesets for addons.
-Imageset of a new version of an addon sits inside a new directory called `addonimagesets/<environment>`.
+The imageset of a new version of an addon, which sits inside a new directory called `addonimagesets/<environment>`.
 CPaaS/Tenants will need to create a merge request in <https://gitlab.cee.redhat.com/service/managed-tenants/> in order to notify MT-SRE of the availability of the new release.
 Each new addon version is a new file under the earlier mentioned `addonimagesets/<environment>` directory.